Building a Core Wardrobe – Frugally

 Each week, I will focus on one of those core pieces.

-Tim Gunn’s 10 Essential Items Every Woman “Needs” – (wants)
+Tim Gunn’s 10 Essential Items Every Woman “Needs” – (wants, in my opinion)

-• Trench coat (yep, found three this year second hand)
+- Trench coat (Yes, I found three this year – all second hand)

 My additions are: a great quality T-shirt – v-neck or crew, chic tank or camisole, fun accessory pieces such as a great shamina (pasmina), wraps or shawls, chunky necklace, one outrageously trendy piece, boots…